 The Wall Street of the North

 Otaru was once nicknamed the Wall Street of the Street.
-Indeed during its golden age, American, British and Russian sailors came to trade in Otaru.
-Many banks were built in the Nichigin-dori street with many imposing building inspired by American architecture.
+Indeed during its golden age, American, British, and Russian sailors came to trade in Otaru.
+Many banks were built in the Nichigin-dori street with many imposing buildings inspired by American architecture.
 Nichigin-dori resembled then Wall Street in New York.
 Today, this is one of the best places to visit in Otaru.

 HOW TO GET TO OTARU?

 1. By Train: